 As countries around the world are switching to online classes for students, the question arises—Are we equipped for this change?
-While virtual learning has solved many issues, such as rigidity with the classes, class time mandate and the dreaded attendance feature, it has also widened the inequalities.
+While virtual learning has solved many issues, such as rigidity with the classes, class time mandate, and the dreaded attendance feature, it has also widened the inequalities.
 With the spread of COVID-19, startling disparities in digital learning have emerged.
-Figures compiled by the Teacher Task Force, an international alliance coordinated by UNESCO, has found that half of all students currently out of the classroom—or nearly 830 million students globally—do not have access to a computer.
-Moreover, more than 40 per cent have no internet access at home.
+Figures compiled by the Teacher Task Force, an international alliance coordinated by UNESCO, have found that half of all students currently out of the classroom—or nearly 830 million students globally—do not have access to a computer.
+Moreover, more than 40 percent have no internet access at home.
 The report made by this Union Education Agency with the help of data from the UN agency’s Institute for Statistics and the International Telecommunication Union (ITU) notes, disparities in distance education is particularly evident in low-income countries.

 The agency also notes that while having a mobile phone can support young learners, in accessing information or connecting with their teachers, for example, around 56 million live in areas that are not served by mobile networks; almost half in sub-Saharan Africa.
 Even for teachers in countries with reliable infrastructure and household connectivity, online learning is a rapid transition.
 Therefore, they need to be trained to deliver distance and online education.
-Aneesha Bedi writing for ‘The Print’ reports how nearly 16 lakh children from poor families studying in government and municipal schools in Delhi are staring at disruptions in their studies without access to mobiles, internet and laptops or desktops.
-Shayan Das writing for ‘The Hindu’ asks how a class could be limited to a small number of privileged students, given that a large number of students in the country have no access to a smartphone or the Internet?
+Aneesha Bedi writing for ‘The Print’ reports how nearly 16 lakh children from poor families studying in government and municipal schools in Delhi are staring at disruptions in their studies without access to mobiles, internet, and laptops, or desktops.
+Shayan Das writing for ‘The Hindu’ asks how a class could be limited to a small number of privileged students, given that a large number of students in the country have no access to a smartphone or the Internet.